-- the MUSIM UE needs to request an IMSI offset value as specified in clause 5.5.3.2.2.
+- the MUSIM UE needs to request an IMSI offset value as specified in clause 5.5.3.2.2; or

+- the UE needs to report unavailability information due to enhanced discontinuous coverage.

 The UE stays in the current serving cell and applies the normal cell reselection process.